What is Lactoferrin?

 Lactoferrin belongs to a chemical family called cytokines that coordinate the body’s cellular immune defensive response to protect us from bacteria, viruses, tumors and cancers.
 Cytokines also boost the activity of T-cells and stimulate the production of immunoglobulins.
 Without lactoferrin and other cytokines, our immune system suffers and reacts by creating an over-active immune response.
 Found mostly in mucous membranes and fluids such as tears, lactoferrin is part of the body’s first defense, protecting orifices such as the eyes, mouth and nose from possible infection.

 Lactoferrin has many important benefits for health, nutrient absorption, the immune system and even possibly preventing disease.
 Here are a few of the research-backed lactoferrin benefits.

 Lactoferrin and Iron Modulation

-Lactoferrin has a broad range of benefits, with new discoveries being made daily.
-It enhances and modulates immune system function and provides many iron-enhancing and modulating benefits.
-It has also been said to act as an immunostimulator in the digestive system, as well as an inhibitor of the growth of many unhealthy micro-organisms in the digestive tract.
-Lactoferrin regulates the immune response of the body in many differing ways.
-It inhibits many viruses from thriving in the body and is a very important component in immune-therapy.
+It’s clear that lactoferrin has a broad range of health benefits, with new discoveries being made daily.
+It enhances and modulates immune system function and provides many iron-enhancing benefits.
+It has also been said to act as an immuno-stimulator in the digestive system, as well as an inhibitor of the growth of many unhealthy micro-organisms in the digestive tract.
+Lactoferrin regulates the immune response of the body in a multitude of ways.
+It inhibits many viruses from thriving in the body and may be beneficial in the treatment of HIV, hepatitis C and cancer.
 Our Vital Whey® and ImmunoPro® products provide an excellent source of non-denatured lactoferrin in its most biologically available state.